OpenID Connect 1.0

 Response Object

-Authelia’s response objects can have the following signature algorithms:
+Authelia’s response objects can have the following signature and content encryption algorithms (i.e. the alg parameter):

 Algorithm Key Type Hashing Algorithm Use JWK Default Conditions Notes